abrahao-dev/messaging-app/README.md

 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Message History**: Access your complete message history anytime
 - **Modern UI**: Clean interface built with React and Tailwind CSS
+- **Cross-Platform**: Works on desktop, tablet, and mobile devices
+- **Offline Support**: Messages are queued when offline and sent when connection resumes

 ## 🛠️ Tech Stack